Jump to Recipe

-- It’s anti-bacterial, anti-fungal and anti-viral, meaning that it fights to keep you well.
+- It’s anti-microbial, meaning that it fights to keep you well.
 People with leaky gut will be happy to hear that it’s effective against candida, one of worst offenders of bad bacteria in the digestive tract.

 Impressive, right?
 If some part of your mind is thinking, “Wait a minute.
 Haven’t I been told that coconut oil is bad for me?”
 Yes, we’ve been told that all saturated fats are bad for us, a theory that simply isn’t backed up by the science: